hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

 There are three main information flows:

+..
+REVIEW: Grammar - missing period at the end of the first sentence.
 #. **Tx History Ingestion**: ingests the transactions
    affecting the ``treasuryParty`` from the Exchange Validator Node into the Canton Integration DB The transaction data is read using the ``/v2/updates/trees``